 In this guide, we’ll walk you through the process of turning your WordPress sites multilingual.
-You’ll see which plugins to install, how to configure them and how to translate your site’s content.
+You’ll see which plugins to install, how to configure them, and how to translate your site’s content.

 Before we get started, let’s clear some doubts:

-- Yes.
-You can have multiple languages in one WordPress site.
+- Yes, you can have multiple languages in one WordPress site.

 To translate every part of your site, you need to install WPML.
 WPML is a modular plugin, which allows you to install the exact components that you need for different websites.

-2. Adding languages to WordPress
+2. Add Languages to WordPress

-Without any “multilingual” plugin, WordPress allows you to choose the language of the site, but only one language.
-WPML lets you add as many languages as you need to the same site.
+Without a multilingual plugin, WordPress allows you to choose the language of the site – but it can only be used in that one language.

-4. Adding Language Switchers to Your Site
+4. Add Language Switchers to Your Site

 Language switchers allow visitors to choose in which language they want to read your site.
 WPML lets you add different kinds of language switchers, which fit into the design of any WordPress site.

-5. Translating The Site’s Content
+5. Translate the Site’s Content

 WPML’s Advanced Translation Editor includes everything that you need to translate quickly and accurately.
 You will see the source and the translation side-by-side.
 When you translate a sentence, you’ll see just the texts without HTML code.
 To apply HTML styling, you will use safe markers.
 This way, your translation can never break the site’s markup.